 - Delos Island: A holy sanctuary for over 1,000 years before becoming known as the birthplace of Apollo and Artemis.
 The ruins of Delos are one of Greece’s most important archaeological sites.
 There are a few boat companies offering guided excursions to Delos leaving from Platis Gialos, or you may catch a ferry from the Old Port in Mykonos Town (4km, 11-minute drive).

 Nearby Markets or Grocery Stores

 - Mini Market: Tiny little convenience store up the hill from the hotel, between Nikos Gallop Restaurant and What Else Mykonos cafe.
 5-minute walk.

 - Mini Market & Tourist Shop: Small market with basic necessities right before the stairs and ramp to the beach.
 They have a credit card machine, but sometimes they pretend they don’t.
 Plan on paying with cash.
-4-minute walk (via the beach).
+3-minute walk.